Wednesday, May 20, 2020 (Updated Saturday, May 23)

 Want more stories like this, delivered straight to your inbox?
 Click here to sign up for a weekly newsletter from Boulder Beat.

-Elections Bedrooms Are For People Boulder charter amendment City Attorney city charter city clerk city council city of Boulder elections occupancy limits Our Mayor Our Choice petitions signatures Tom Carr
+Elections Bedrooms Are For People Boulder charter Change made to existing documents, resolutions, or ordinances City Attorney city charter city clerk city council city of Boulder elections occupancy limits Our Mayor Our Choice petitions signatures Tom Carr